dpark01/VEME_metagenomics/README.md

 cd Desktop/metagenomics
 ```

+we need to copy the files using sudo because we have an issue of permission with one file with:
 ```
 sudo cp /usr/local/share/data/metagenomics/data/*.fastq.gz .
 ```

+and we need to change permisison of write and read of the file with:
 ```
 sudo chmod 666 Palmetto-250k.fastq.gz
 ```

-you could also make a link to the files using:
+if permissions were set correctly, you could havev just make a link to the files using:
 ```
 ln -s /usr/local/share/data/metagenomics/data/*.fastq.gz .
 ```